antiboredom/videogrep/README.md

 ####--padding / -p
 Padding in milliseconds to add to the start and end of each clip

+###--verbose / -v
+Display informations or not.
+Enabled by default.

 ##Samples
 * [All the instances of the phrase "time" in the movie "In Time"](https://www.youtube.com/watch?v=PQMzOUeprlk)
 * [All the one to two second silences in "Total Recall"](https://www.youtube.com/watch?v=qEtEbXVbYJQ)